itsfrank/swell.nvim/README.md

 local window_handle = -- get a window handle somehow
 swell.swell_window(window_handle)

-if swell.is_swolen() then
+if swell.is_swollen() then
     swell.unswell()
 end
 ```

 ## Known Issues

-- If you add a window while swolen, it will be tiny when unswollen
+- If you add a window while swollen, it will be tiny when unswollen
 - Unswelling from a non-swollen window can occasionally lead to some windows not beign exactly like they were

 ## Alternatives